realm/summer-of-swift/projects/SwifterTracker.md

 ### July 25
-initial creation of a few template filez
+initial creation of a few template filez.

 ### August 10
+hello! no news for now.

 ### August 25